 The MSc thesis (15 ECTS) addresses in depth a well-defined economic research question, using theory and empirics, reviewing and contributing to existing literature.

 Most students write their thesis in the spring semester.
-In case you started the program at the end of January, you can write your thesis during summer (and proceed with coursework in the following fall semester) or write your theses during the fall semester (possibly in line with some coursework).
+In case you started the program at the end of January, you can write your thesis during the summer (and proceed with coursework in the following fall semester) or write your thesis during the fall semester (possibly in line with some coursework).

 You will find a detailed description of the courses and required literature in our course catalog.